oskrgab/personal_site/content/about/index.md

 Degree in Analytics at Georgia Tech in March 2023.

-When I'm not glued to my computer screen 👀, I enjoy spending time with my family 👨‍👩‍👦‍👦 and playing tennis 🎾, so if you want to play match or talk about software, data science or petroleum engineering, feel free to get in touch with me [here](/contact) 🙂.
+When I'm not glued to my computer screen 👀, I enjoy spending time with my family 👨‍👩‍👦‍👦 and playing tennis 🎾, so if you want to play a match or talk about software, data science or petroleum engineering, feel free to get in touch with me [here](/contact) 🙂.

 ## Why this blog?